OFFICE OF THE PROSECUTING ATTORNEY

 - Helping with emergency services such as food, shelter and clothing.

-- Making referral to other community agencies for additional help.
+- Making referrals to other community agencies for additional help.

 - Giving information on how the court works and case status.